 - References (not included in 1500 word limit)

-- Three letters of reference from advisors or colleagues who know the applicant’s work well.
+- Three confidential letters of reference from advisors or colleagues who know your previous work well.
 Referees should submit letters directly through Interfolio, which will supply a direct link when contact information is entered.

 Equal Employment Opportunity Statement